br-automation-community/mapprobotics-gettingstarted-mppick/README.md

 ### Requirements

-- In simulation, Scene Viewer is recommended – the scene is either created automatically or obtained from GettingStartedHelper.
+- In simulation, Scene Viewer is recommended – the scene is either created automatically in the User partition or from projects Logical View.
 The required connection login is **Username: User / Password: MpPick**
 - The basics of coordinate systems are known.
 - The basics for a customized frame hierarchy are known.
 - "Getting started" tutorials are designed for simulation – describing adjustments to hardware or adapting to one's own hardware.